VadimDu/DNA-sequences-accessory-tools/README.md

 # DNA sequences accessory tools
-Accessory tools for performing basic manipulations and obtaining bio-statistical information on DNA sequences.
-Can work also on amino-acid sequences.
+An accessory tool for performing basic manipulations and obtaining bio-statistical information on DNA sequences.
+Can work also on amino-acid sequences:
+`accessory_tool_for_DNA_sequences.py`

-fragment_contigs_fasta.py - tool for fragmentation of fasta files (usefull in case of nucleotide contigs) into equal length fragments
+A tool for fragmentation of fasta files (usefull in case of nucleotide contigs) into equal length fragments:
+`fragment_contigs_fasta.py`

 ## Python modules requirements
 You need to have Python version >=3.0 and the following modules installed: